TOOLGRIDTOOLGRID

 Related tools

-Compare a page URL and canonical URL to spot self, cross-domain, and mismatched canonicals.
+Compare a page URL and canonical URL to spot self, cross-domain, mismatched, and parameterized canonical signals.

 Clean, trim, and deduplicate page URLs before building a sitemap file.